logo

 Abstract

-This study reanalyzed 6314 fecal metagenomes from 36 case-control studies to investigate gut microbiome diversity and disease-shared signatures.
-Reduced microbial diversity was observed in many diseases, with significant alterations in microbial communities across most.
-A meta-analysis identified 277 disease-associated species, including opportunistic pathogens enriched in patients and protective species in controls.
-This research offers insights into the gut microbiome's role in common diseases and potential for personalized disease management.
+The gut microbiome has been implicated in various human diseases, though findings across studies have shown considerable variability.
+In this study, we reanalyzed 6314 publicly available fecal metagenomes from 36 case-control studies on different diseases to investigate microbial diversity and disease-shared signatures.
+Using a unified analysis pipeline, we observed reduced microbial diversity in many diseases, while some exhibited increased diversity.
+Significant alterations in microbial communities were detected across most diseases.
+A meta-analysis identified 277 disease-associated gut species, including numerous opportunistic pathogens enriched in patients and a higher abundance of protective species in individuals from controls (AUC = 0.825), and high-risk paths inherent in distinguishing disease individuals from controls (AUC = 0.776) and high-risk patients from general cohorts.
+These results offer insights into the gut microbiome’s role in common diseases and the potential for personalized disease management strategies.

 Publisher